Mesothelioma Survivor Stories

 - Give you a second opinion to ensure you have the correct diagnosis

-- See if you’re eligible for emerging treatments available in clinical trials
+- See if you’re eligible for emerging therapies that could help you live longer

-- Alternative treatments like yoga and acupuncture to relieve stress and enhance overall well-being
+- Alternative treatments like yoga or acupuncture to reduce stress and improve well-being

-- Paracentesis to drain fluid from the abdominal area
+- Paracentesis to drain excess fluid from the abdomen

-- PleurX catheters to manage pleural effusion (fluid buildup in the chest/lungs)
+- Thoracentesis or PleurX catheters to manage pleural effusion (fluid in the lungs)

 Don’t be afraid to ask for help.
-There are a variety of emotional support resources to meet your personal needs and preferences.
+We can share emotional support resources to meet your personal needs and preferences.

 Learn how other patients have navigated the medical, emotional, and financial aspects of living with mesothelioma in our Free Survivors Guide.

-In addition to long-term survivors of this cancer, Mesothelioma Hope is honored to share the stories of mesothelioma survivors who have passed on — but will be forever remembered for their strength and resilience.
+These mesothelioma survivors have passed on but will be forever remembered for their strength and resilience.

 Mary Jane Williams